amberave/tmdb/README.md

 ### Output Data

-The output data will be saved to 'output-[filename]' where 'filename' is the original filename.
-There will also be an errors log
+The output data will be saved to the 'output' folder under the name 'output-[filename].xlsx' where 'filename' is the original filename.
+There will also be an errors log named 'output-[filename]_errors.txt' which will show the title and year along with the site where data retrieval failed.

 ## Data Details: